More advanced integration with R

 direct method for getting R graphics into Kepler would be useful.

-#2 Updated by Dan Higgins over 12 years ago
+#2 Updated by Dan Higgins almost 13 years ago

 The RExpression actor has been extended to handle additional R data types (especially dataframes and matrices) on both input and output.
 Additionally, issues with graphic displays on the Mac have been corrected by adding the capability for PDF outputs (displayed using platform specific applications rather than Kepler windows.